edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/deployment.md

 1. Add credentials to for the rtsp stream.

+    !!! note
+        If you want to disable rtsp authentication entirely, you must [build a custom image](../walkthrough/custom-build.md).

     === "Scripts"

         !!! note
-            If running in secure mode Consul ACL and the JWT token generated previously are needed for mapping credentials.
+            If running in secure mode the [JWT token](../../../../../security/Ch-APIGateway.md#creating-access-token-for-api-gateway-authentication) generated previously is needed for mapping credentials.

         a.
 Enter JWT token if in secure mode.
             ![](../images/enter-jwt-token.png)
         b.
 Set the username.